gotripod/ssscraper/README.md

 Future ideas
 ==

+- Nested selectors; i.e. select each item from a list on each page
 - Webhook support - POST the output to a URL on completion
 - Different output formats
 - Custom weighting for selectors